30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Maintaining network areas such as LAN and WAN

 Among the highest-paying associate degree jobs, geological and petroleum technicians assist senior engineers in offices, laboratories as well as project sites.
-Along with engineers and scientists in the team, they carefully extract the natural resources from Earth’s crust.
+Along with engineers and scientists, they carefully extract the natural resources from Earth’s crust.
 Other responsibilities include:

 • Looking for the best drilling spots